magomimmo/modern-cljs/doc/tutorial-04.md

 ```

 Here, the `validateForm()` function gets the `email` and the
-`password` ids from form input and verifies that both have a
+`password` ids from form input and verifies that both have a value
+(i.e. `lenght > 0`).

-value.
-The `validateForm()` function returns `true` if the validation
+The `validateForm()` function returns `true` if the validation passes,
-passes, `false` otherwise.
+`false` otherwise.

+I now, it's a very stupid validation, but it's only a kind of
+placeholder useful to demonstrate the approach.

 ### bREPLing with CLJS

-Now launch the bREPL as usual:
+Launch the bREPL as usual:

 ```clj
 boot repl -c